eyun221/xbazel/README.md

 3. A simple cpp server demo that uses this libraries.

-### Every problems is welcome, including new library advice
+### Issues is welcome, including new library advice
 ### Enjoy it!